A Perfect Winter Retreat for Snowbirds

 Where to Stay

-Penticton & Wine Country offers a wealth of accommodation options to suit any budget click here to find out more.
+Penticton & area offers a wealth of accommodation options to suit any budget for snowbirds and extended winter stays, click here to find out more.